 Similar to using the Search function in your digital textbooks, Lix also supports searching for keywords and phrases in your free-form notes.
 When you need that specific Stats formula to ace your exam, you can quickly find it in the Lix app.

 Take Notes (Comments) Inside Your Textbooks Too

-And don’t worry, you can still take notes inside your textbooks—but we’ve renamed that to ‘Comments’ because calling everything ‘notes’ got a bit confusing.
+And don’t worry, you can still take notes inside your textbooks—but we’ve renamed it ‘Comments’ because calling everything ‘Notes’ got a bit confusing.
 This way, you can still add comments to your highlights and keep your thoughts closely related to your books, making it easy to find the exact info you need in crunch time.

 Notes is just one of many upcoming features from Lix, but a particularly special one, especially if you want a life outside of school.
 With Lix’s Notes, you’ll be able to stay organized and structured, or at least have the option to.
 And all this newfound organization and structure is definitely gonna free up some serious time in your already packed schedule.

 Currently, Notes is being beta-tested.
 Although we’re still working on the last few details, we’re excited for students like you to test it out.
 But you might run into a few issues along the way.
 If so, write to us at email@example.com or leave us a comment below.